easy-swoole/doc-old/En/Event/afterRequest.md

         $responseMsg = $response->getBody()->__toString();
         Logger::getInstance()->console("Corresponding content:".$responseMsg);
         // Response State Code:
         // var_dump($response->getStatusCode());

-        // When tracker is finished, you can see the parameters set in the middle and the operation of the call stack.
+        // When the tracker is closed, you can check the parameters during the lifecycle and the operation of the call stack.
         TrackerManager::getInstance()->closeTracker();
         // TODO: Implement afterAction() method.
     }